Cartouche on eastern side of building

 In the 1930s through the 1950s, Middishade took a page from Henry Ford's business book: You can have any ready-to-wear suit you want, as long as it is a blue serge.
 Serge was a type of woolen weave.
 Philadelphia's own historic Saturday Evening Post (coming up on its bicentennial or tricentennial, depending on your view of its origin story) was used frequently for Middishade ads.

 Middishade vacated the building in 1986.
 It was converted into office space and occupied by a branch of the U.S. Citizenship and Immigration Services until it was forced to vacate by the sale of the building in December 2016 to Greenwich, Connecticut, based Ivy Realty.
 Sale price: $11 million.
-The 1987 placement on the National Register of Historic Places (application here) made it eligible for federal tax credits for redevelopment.
+The 1987 placement on the National Register of Historic Places made it eligible for federal tax credits for redevelopment, and in the same year it was placed on the more protective Philadelphia registry.
 The building, just opened for its new use in December 2018, includes 95 apartments (studio, one, and two bedroom), 33 parking places, and 2600 square feet of ground floor retail in the southeast corner.

 1600 Callowhill in 2018